 GitHub Actions then fetches the updated check-in data from the private data repository,

-rebuilds all ten HTML pages, commits and pushes to main.
+rebuilds all fourteen HTML pages, commits and pushes to main.
 Cloudflare Pages

 detects the push and deploys automatically — no build command needed, since the HTML is